Friday, August 30, 2024

 I replied, "I love her writing style.
 I'm a show me don't tell me reader.
 'Don't tell me the moon is shining; show me the glint of light on broken glass.' ― Anton Chekhov"

-I couldn't call her out on Facebook, so to make myself feel better I mentioned it on X-Twitter... and someone whom I don't know called me a, "F#@+ing book snob!"
+To make myself feel better I mentioned it on X-Twitter... and someone whom I don't know called me a, "F#@+ing book snob!"

-I see they have also taken their comment down.
+I see they have taken their comment down.
 Come on, people, have a little conviction about your dissing of Literary Fiction.
 Ha!

 SNOB